Together-Java/ModernJava/src/getting_started.md

 There are a lot of ways to "get set up" to run Java code.

-For the purposes of this book, I am going to reccomend that you start with [replit.com](https://replit.com).
+For the purposes of this book, I am going to recommend that you start with [replit.com](https://replit.com).

 It requires an internet connection and you will have to make an account, but